 Candidates take part in ongoing assessment and reporting to measure their progression and ensure they are meeting milestones on their training plan, with oversight from the industry-driven steering committee.
 EAGA adopts best practice methods for the recruitment and support of Aboriginal and Torres Strait Islander people, which includes a full-time advisor offering pastoral care and collaboration with indigenous communities.
 Where applicable, the EAGA model can be adapted for indigenous-only pathways.

-2017 Update: Two new Process Operator Trainees began their first swing on Wandoo in October 2017 as part of the Energy Apprenticeship Group partnership.
-The trainees have spent the last 2 years at the ACEPT training facility completing the Certificate III in Process Plant Operations and various site visits.
+2020 Update: Two Process Operator Trainees began their first swing on Wandoo in October 2017 as part of the Energy Apprenticeship Group partnership.
+The trainees spent 2 years at the ACEPT training facility completing the Certificate III in Process Plant Operations and various site visits.

 At Wandoo, they are working within the operations team to gain experience in the process on the platform as well as Vermilion’s culture.
 In February 2020 they completed their apprenticeship, and continued both individuals are still working with Vermilion.